openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-configuration.md

 When a node allocates storage capacity for a replica of a persistent volume (PV) it does so from a DiskPool.
 Each node may create and manage zero, one, or more such pools.
 The ownership of a pool by a node is exclusive.
 A pool can manage only one block device, which constitutes the entire data persistence layer for that pool and thus defines its maximum storage capacity.

 A pool is defined declaratively, through the creation of a corresponding `DiskPool` Custom Resource (CR) on the cluster.
-The DiskPool must be created in the same namespace where Replicated PV Mayastor has been deployed.
-User configurable parameters of this resource type include a unique name for the pool, the node name on which it will be hosted and a reference to a disk device which is accessible from that node.
+The DiskPool must be created in the same namespace where the Replicated PV Mayastor has been deployed.
+User configurable parameters of this resource type include a unique name for the pool, the node name on which it will be hosted and a reference to a disk device that is accessible from that node.
 The pool definition requires the reference to its member block device to adhere to a discrete range of schemas, each associated with a specific access mechanism/transport/ or device type.

 :::info
 Replicated PV Mayastor versions before 2.0.1 had an upper limit on the number of retry attempts in the case of failure in `create events` in the DSP operator.
 With this release, the upper limit has been removed, which ensures that the DiskPool operator indefinitely reconciles with the CR.